 So, first off – what is Pearl Bayou?
 Originally, it started out as a 365 Writing Challenge where I pushed myself personally to write something every single day for a year.
-I was successful as of 8.27.2016 for Year Two! (insert happy dance!)
+I was successful as of 8.27.2017 for Year Three! (insert happy dance!)
 Although I wasn’t able to post on the original blog every single day – I still remained “faithful” to myself and kept a journal (or three) for a full year.
 It was both the most wonderful and the hardest thing I’ve done thus far as a person.
 There were days I barely wrote two sentences while other nights I wrote until my hand cramped up and I let my pizza burn black in the oven.
 It was rewarding on the good days and even more so on the bad days.
 It’s amazing how much you discover about yourself when you’re forced to spill it out on paper.
 I started typing up and sharing posts in September of 2014 with a little push from a few family members/friends of mine on a page titled Dusty Pearls & Pencils.
 After linking the page to my Facebook, I was overcome with love and support, constructive criticism, and I made some new connections with people I would never have met without DP&P. People will always have a love of fiction in their hearts – whether it’s the little girl who’s first discovering her school library, an old man sitting at a diner telling old fishing stories, or a writer banging their head against a keyboard when they can’t find the “right” word.
 I decided to make the jump to WordPress in 2016, craving a blank and fresh canvas to grow and in the process I chose to rename the blog Pearl Bayou to explore my own writing personality and style more.

 Why are you putting all this out here for anyone and everyone to see?
 Since a young age I have had the uncontrollable urge to fill notebook after notebook with my rattles and observations.
 I’ve always loved the rhythmn of conversation and the challenge of putting words together to match the emotions of the moment.
 I hope you’ll get the goosebumps.
 And laugh out loud.
 And wish for a few more paragraphs.
 I share for that connection because it’s the best connection I’ve ever known.